 Scope

-The Receipt message is sent by the transaction administrator to a member of the system by an instructed agent to the previous party in the chain.
+The Receipt message is sent by the transaction administrator to a member of the system by a Message Recipient to the previous party in the chain.
 It is sent to acknowledge the receipt of one or multiple messages sent previously.
 The Receipt message is an application receipt acknowledgement and conveys information about the processing of the original message(s).

 Usage

 The Receipt message is used when the exchange of messages takes place in an asynchronous manner.
-This may happen, for instance, when an action is requested from the transaction administrator instructed agent (a deletion, modification or cancellation).
-The transaction administrator instructed agent will first acknowledge the request (with a Receipt message) and then execute it.
+This may happen, for instance, when an action is requested from the transaction administrator message sender (a deletion, modification or cancellation).
+The transaction administrator message sender will first acknowledge the request (with a Receipt message) and then execute it.

 The message can contain information based on the following elements: reference of the message(s) it acknowledges, the status code (optional) and further explanation status reason information: